 A provider or supplier may seek judicial review if they are unsatisfied with the DAB’s decision by filing a civil action in District court within 60 days.

 If you have received a letter of revocation, contact our attorneys immediately.
 We will discuss your options and help prepare and timely file your appeal.
-Even if the revocation is the result of an obvious error by the contractor, we advise you seek help from an attorney.
-Revocations can result in significant loss of revenue, overpayment recovery, and other collateral consequences for many years to follow.
+Even if the revocation is the result of an obvious error, we advise you seek help from an attorney.
+Revocations can result in significant loss of revenue, overpayment recovery and other collateral consequences for many years to follow.
 Our attorneys will help you defend your billing privileges and prevent further recovery and collateral consequences.